-If you were to poll all the business owners in your general area, one point of contention they would all have is that their workforce investments stay static, while their returns are seemingly variable.
+If you were to poll all the business owners in your area, one point they would all have is that their workforce investments stay static, while their returns are seemingly variable.
 A lot of the variance is tied to the fluctuations of staff productivity.
 Anyone who has paid someone else to do work understands that even if the jobs are all the same, people bring a fairly wide range of issues to work with them, and they can have troubling effects on the ability of a business to move forward.
-Today, we will take a look at the modern worker, their motivations, and how the right IT can work to leverage more consistency for your business.
+Today, we will take a look at the modern worker and how the right IT can work to leverage more consistency for your business.
 You and your business can definitely benefit from productivity consultations.

 While the intention to give workers the technology they need to improve their job performance is a good one, many of the analytics tell a whole other story.
 The overwhelming amount of tech is being wasted and revenues generated have a smaller profit margin as a result.
 The ROI of adding a certain technology is only as good as the benefit the organization sees from it.
 If you don’t take the time to get help or determine on your own which pieces of technology and which solutions you actually need to help benefit your business, you could be wasting money consistently, and lots of it.

-This truth is that there is often a lot of inefficiency, and unhappiness, with modern workers.
+This truth is that there is often a lot of inefficiency and unhappiness with modern workers.
 Consider that over two-thirds of the average middle manager’s job is spent in meetings or replying to various forms of correspondence, and you can see why they struggle providing the type of leadership decision makers require from them.

-This all creates a situation where the company is dependant on the technology systems, not merely using them as to augment the organization’s productivity efforts and a workforce that is disengaged, unprepared, and reliant on technology that they despise.
+This all creates a situation where the company is reliant on the technology systems, not merely using them as to augment the organization’s productivity efforts and a workforce that is disengaged, unprepared, and reliant on technology that they despise.
 This is obviously not an ideal situation.
 After all, technology is supposed to be there to help your staff build better, more collaborative processes, that keeps people engaged and happy coming into work each day.

 Productivity Consultations should involve decision makers.
 The average decision maker is one or two levels of employees removed from the production workers at the base-level of the business.
 Smaller businesses may have fewer levels.
 These organizations tend to have it easier, so if someone isn’t pulling his/her weight around the office, it’s pretty easy to ascertain.
-One issue with the decision makers in the C-suite is that they are often so insulated that the decisions they make are strictly business decisions based on the analytics they are given, leaving all the other people in the organization to react to their interpretation of numbers.
+One issue with the decision makers in the C-suite is that they often make business decisions based on the analytics they are given, leaving all the other people in the organization to react to their interpretation of numbers.
 In a culture that is productivity-first, blindly investing in technology in lieu of heftier investments in the people that work for you, can, and often does have the opposite of the desired effect.

 One of the very best organizational decisions that any business owner and executive can make is to have an outside consultant come into your business to ascertain where capital should be invested.
-The smart money.
 A team that has access to all the technology in the world may or may not improve, but a strategic, custom technology solution that deliberately remedies a notable problem, is likely to make headway toward productivity problems you are having.
-The consultants at Symmetric Engineering Group can present you with the following benefits:
+The consultants at Symmetric IT Group can present you with the following benefits: